MIROC-DOC/model_description/draft/p-dif_en.md

 where the subscript $g$ indicates the values near the surface $\Theta_v$ and $\theta_v$ denote virtual potential temperature, $k$ the von Kármán constant, and $g$ the acceleration of gravity.
 The values of the lowest model layer is used for $\Theta_{v,g}$.

 ### Calculation of the buoyancy coefficients
 The buoyancy-production term in the prognostic equation of the twice turbulent kinetic energy contains $\langle w\theta_v \rangle$.
-Following Mellor (1982), we assume the probability distribution of $\theta_l$ and $q_w$ in a given grid and rewrite this term as
+Following Mellor and Yamada (1982), we assume the probability distribution of $\theta_l$ and $q_w$ in a given grid and rewrite this term as

 $$\langle w\theta_v \rangle=\beta_\theta \langle w\theta_l \rangle + \beta_q \langle wq_w \rangle.$$

-However, note that unlike Mellor (1982) and Nakanishi and Niino (2004), the probability distribution assumed here is not Gaussian.
-It is triangular documented in the PDF-based prognostic large-scale condensation scheme (Watanabe et al. 2008).
+However, note that unlike Mellor and Yamada (1982) and Nakanishi and Niino (2004), the probability distribution assumed here is not Gaussian.
+It is triangular documented in the PDF-based prognostic large-scale condensation scheme (Watanabe et al. 2009).
 In this case, the buoyancy coefficients, $\beta_\theta$ and $\beta_q$ are written as

 $$\beta_\theta=1+\epsilon Q_w-(1+\epsilon)Q_l-Q_i-\tilde{R}abc,$$